apache/qpid/dotnet/README.txt

 Info
 ====

-There are two separate .NET clients: one that implements AMQP 0.9 and another that implements 0-10.
-0-10 is required to communicate with the Qpid C++ broker.
+There are two separate .NET clients: one that implements AMQP 0-8 (and can communicate with the Java broker) and another that implements 0-10 (and can communicate with the C++ broker).

-This README contains instructions for building the 0-9 client.
+This README contains instructions for building the 0-8 client.

 Instructions for building and installing the 0-10 client are located in client-010/README.txt.